Jack Harrison (footballer, born 1996): 2021–2023: Permanent transfer

+2023–2025: Loans to Everton

+On 14 August 2023, Harrison returned to the Premier League, signing on a season-long loan to Everton, beating Aston Villa to his signature.
+Harrison's loan deal did not include an agreement to buy, but did have a release clause which Everton could have activated during his loan spell.
+Harrison made his Everton debut in a 2–1 EFL Cup win at Aston Villa on 27 September 2023.
+On 7 October, he scored his first goal for Everton in a 3–0 win against Bournemouth at Goodison Park.

+On 24 June 2024, Everton announced that Harrison would extend his loan deal with the club once again for the 2024–25 season.

+2025: Return to Leeds

+Following Leeds' promotion back to the pinnacle of English football, Harrison returned to Thorp Arch for the first time since his loan spell at Everton.
+Harrison participated in Leeds' pre-season training and block of friendly matches.
+In his unofficial return against Manchester United in Stockholm, Harrison was the recipient of jeers by angered supporters, given his past decision to leave the club when they were relegated.
+After a successful pre-season, manager Daniel Farke elected to keep Harrison in the squad.
+On 18 August 2025, he was given the squad number 20 and made a substitute appearance in the 78th minute in Leeds' first match back in the Premier League, a 1–0 win against his former club, Everton.

 International career

 On 1 October 2017, Harrison was called into the England U21 squad for the first time after injuries to Ruben Loftus-Cheek and Sheyi Ojo for games against Scotland and Andorra.
 He made his debut in the fixture against Scotland, replacing Tammy Abraham in the 88th minute.
 He subsequently made one other appearance for the team.

 Style of play

 Harrison is a versatile left footed attacker, who plays as a winger, mainly on the left flank, he is also comfortable playing on the right side.
 He can also play as an attacking midfield playmaker.
 He is known for his pace, his dribbling ability and workrate.
 Former New York City teammate David Villa described Harrison, "I've spent a lot of years in this game, and he has something important that only a few players have, when he has the ball at his feet, you get the sensation something special is going to happen."

 His former New York City manager Patrick Vieira said of Harrison, "He's a good player, technically he's really good, he understands the game, he can come and link with our No. 9, he can run behind the back four, his football brain is fantastic."